PlasticDigits/ustr-cmm/PROPOSAL.md

 For Phase 1, the following trade-offs are accepted:

-- **Immediate withdrawals**: Treasury withdrawals execute immediately without timelocks (deferred to Phase 4)
-- **Compromised admin risk**: No safeguards exist against a compromised admin draining the treasury until governance transition
+- **7-day withdrawal timelock**: All treasury withdrawals require a 7-day waiting period before execution, providing protection against compromised admin draining the treasury
-- **Centralized control**: Single admin has full control; this is acceptable during bootstrap phase
+- **Centralized control**: Single admin has full control; this is acceptable during bootstrap phase.
+The 7-day timelock provides a safety buffer for community response

 ### Audit Requirements